-Our future success depends in part on our ability to retain or replace our senior management team and to attract, retain and motivate other qualified personnel.
+Our future success depends in part on our ability to attract, retain and motivate qualified personnel.

-We are highly dependent on the members of our senior management team, including our president and chief executive officer, Abigail Jenkins, and our chief financial officer, Shai Lankry.
+We are highly dependent on our employees, consultants and advisors.
 The loss of their services without a proper replacement may adversely impact the achievement of our objectives.
-Our employees may leave our employment at any time.
+Our employees, consultants and advisors may leave our employment at any time.
 Recruiting and retaining qualified employees, consultants and advisors for our business, including scientific and technical personnel, is critical to our success.
 There is currently a shortage of skilled personnel in our industry, which is likely to continue for the foreseeable future.
 This is particularly the case in Israel and Boston, Massachusetts, where our operations are focused and where there is a "war for talent" among members of our industry.
 As a result, competition for skilled personnel is intense, and the turnover rate is high.
-We may not be able to attract and retain personnel, including a new chief financial officer, on acceptable terms or at all, given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
+We may not be able to attract and retain personnel on acceptable terms or at all, given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
 In addition, failure to succeed in preclinical or clinical studies or a failure or delay in obtaining regulatory approval of our product candidates may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit and retain qualified personnel, or the loss of the services of any members of our senior management team without proper replacement, may impede the progress of our research, development and commercialization objectives.
-Even if we are able to identify qualified personnel to replace senior management, including our chief financial officer, the replacement of current members of our management team could be disruptive to our daily operations.